UshashiP/Spatial-accessibility-pipeline/README.md

 [![Python](https://img.shields.io/badge/Python-3.11%20%7C%203.12-blue.svg)](https://www.python.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](LICENSE)

 This repository extends my paper on spatial accessibility by turning the DC Census block analysis into a reproducible data pipeline.
-The research core is the SDW-2SFCA / Enhanced 2SFCA method, and the engineering layer packages that method into ingestion, validation, transformation, orchestration, storage, analytics, and visualization components.
+The research core is the SDW-2SFCA, and the engineering layer packages that method into ingestion, validation, transformation, orchestration, storage, analytics, and visualization components.

 The main story of the project is simple: compute healthcare accessibility for census blocks, validate the data, automate the workflow with DAGs, and make the outputs easy to inspect and reproduce.